top of page

 • Interns will work on capture and restraint methods to assist the public when encountering injured wildlife safely so as to not cause any further injury to the animal.

-• Community service to help the public is a significant component of Puget Sound Wildcare's mission.
+• Community service to help the public is a significant component of Puget Sound WildCare's mission.
 Part of this internship is assisting the public with their encounters with wildlife.
 This might include techniques on how to capture the animal for transport to a center without injury to the public or animal.
 Many rehabilitation centers are not available to accept the animal or are closed.

 • Included in this internship is helping to keep a database of calls to use in data analysis.